(We have not yet added staff that joined our team over summer 2025. We will soon! Thank you for your patience!)

 lars.boyle@elmcitymontessori.org

-Laura Salazar, Elementary Guide (Cedar)
+Laura Salazar, Lower Elementary Guide (Cedar)

 laura.salazar@elmcitymontessori.org

-Laura, originally from Mexico, moved to the U.S. about 12 years ago to learn the English language, experience American culture, and seek opportunities beyond those available to her in her hometown.
+Laura (she/her), originally from Mexico, moved to the U.S. about 12 years ago to learn the English language, experience American culture, and seek opportunities beyond those available to her in her hometown.
 Laura fell in love with the Montessori Method while volunteering at a local school in her community in Boston MA and has passionately pursued broadening and enriching her own explorations of the Montessori method since.
 She holds her Early Childhood Education Montessori Certification from The American Montessori Society and an Associate Degree in Education from Bunker Hill Community College.
 Laura has been working as an assistant and guide in Montessori schools for a decade while continuously attending Montessori related workshops and events throughout the country.
 She has also taught Spanish in schools, public libraries, and parenting groups.
 Laura is currently working on getting her B.S. in Child Studies and Connecticut Teacher Certification with Charter Oak State College.

 Marifrances Cooney, Primary Guide (Cherry)